-The promises of electrolytes almost seem too good to be true: better hydration, faster finish times, lower chance of muscle cramps, and less risk of ending up in the med tent.
-The research supports all of these, though, which is why runners need electrolytes!
+The claims of electrolytes almost seem too good to be true.
+Sports drinks promise better hydration, a lower chance of muscle cramps, and less risk of ending up in the med tent.
+Runners need electrolytes.
+However, it’s worth diving into the claims and seeing what the evidence says.

-Electrolytes are essential for summer running and long-distance racing (and particularly for summer long runs!).
+Electrolytes are essential for summer running and long-distance running.
 Some runners are salty sweaters and may benefit from electrolyte supplementation year-round.
 Other runners may only need them for summer or long-distance races.
-You are not just limited to Gatorade; numerous options of electrolyte hydration mixes and tablets are available on the market, so you can find the one that works best for you!
+You are not just limited to Gatorade.
+Numerous options of electrolyte hydration products are available on the market.

 Electrolytes are naturally occurring minerals found in your sweat and urine that your body uses to conduct electrical charges.
-This electrical charge is responsible for muscle contraction and relaxation, fluid balance, and neurotransmission between the brain and muscles.
-Electrolytes include sodium, potassium, magnesium, and calcium.
-It is important to replace all of these, which is why just plain salt is not fully effective (although it is better than plain water!).
+Electrolytes are responsible for muscle contraction and relaxation, fluid balance, and neurotransmission between the brain and muscles.

 For daily function, whole foods can provide the necessary electrolytes.
 However, endurance athletes have higher electrolyte needs, particularly during long-distance races, long runs, and summer training.
 Those needs further increase during runs due to loss of electrolytes in sweat.
-Thus electrolytes need to be replaced during runs through easily absorbable means – such as sports drinks or salt tablets.
+Thus electrolytes need to be replaced during runs through easily absorbable means, such as sports drinks or salt tablets.

-On average, you generally lose 800mg of sodium, 195 mg of potassium, 20 mg of calcium, and 10 mg of magnesium per hour of running.
-This will vary of course depending on the temperature, your own sweat rate and sodium loss, and the intensity of your workout.
 You are not going to replace this completely nor do you need to.
 The optimum goal is roughly half of this (so roughly 400mg of sodium per hour of intense exercise).
-You do want to be mindful not to overdue the sodium, as too much can cause excessive thirst and GI distress.
+You do want to be mindful not to overdo the sodium.
+Too much sodium can cause excessive thirst and GI distress.
 So, don’t take both Nuun AND Saltstick; however, combining gels and Nuun or Skratch works well for most runners.

 In long-distance races, electrolytes can serve as an ergogenic aid (performance booster).
 A 2016 study in the Scandinavian Journal of Medicine and Science in Sports tested triathletes in the half marathon distance, with a control group (who took placebos) and a group consuming oral electrolyte tablets.
 The electrolyte group finished an average of 26 minutes faster than the control group.
 That’s a significant amount of time!

-- Hyponatremia: When you consume too much water during exercise but do not replace your electrolytes, your blood volume can become too diluted with water.
+When you consume too much water during exercise without adequate sodium, your blood volume can become too diluted.
 This condition is called hyponatremia and requires immediate professional medical care.
 Symptoms include nausea, vomiting, dizziness, confusion, headache, and intense fatigue.
 The longer the event, the greater the risk of hyponatremia if sodium is not replenished.

 How to Consume Electrolytes

 If you are running for less than an hour, you do not need to take electrolytes.
-For runs longer than an hour and races in the 1-3 hour range, you want to take a hydration mix or electrolyte tablet.
-For races exceeding three hours, be extra mindful of consuming adequate electrolytes both before and during; marathon runners with hyponatremia often began in a slightly electrolyte-deficient state.
+For runs and races longer than 1 hour, you want to take a hydration mix or electrolyte tablet.
+Additionally, be extra mindful of consuming adequate electrolytes both before and during.
+Some research suggests that marathon runners with hyponatremia may have begun in a slightly electrolyte-deficient state.

 Most electrolyte drinks formulated for exercise will contain carbohydrates.
-Carbohydrates play a key role in sodium transportation into the muscle cells.
-Considering that the recommendations for long runs and races are 30 to 60 grams of carbohydrate per hour, those extra carbs will only help!
+Carbohydrates also aid in fluid absorption.
+Given the carbohydrate recommendations for long-distance running, those extra carbs will only help!